TristanTsang/GHSApp/README.md

 - Flutter - google's portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase
 - Android Studio - integrated development environment (IDE) for Android application development
 - Dart - programming language developed by Google
+- Google Firebase for account authentication and real time database storage

 ## Rubric:
 - Packaged with complete file, readme, and instructions